-9. After you have completed the EI reports for the previous 2 weeks, you should be expecting payments usually on Tuesdays of the following week into your bank accounts.
+9. After you have completed the Employment Insurance reports for the previous 2 weeks, you should be expecting payments usually on Tuesdays of the following week into your bank accounts.

-Say for example you complete the report on Friday, you should be reeving the EI Payment on Tuesday, next week.
+Say for example you complete the report on Friday, you should be reeving the Employment Insurance Payment on Tuesday, next week.
 (That’s how I used to get paid, so based out of the experience I am saying this, might depend on case-to-case not sure)

 10. That’s it!
 You are done filing your first EI Report Online or EI Internet Report Online.

-It’s really that easy and straight forward to get the EI Payments in Canada!
+It’s really that easy and straight forward to get the Online EI Payments in Canada!

 Let me know if you have any questions or troubles in the comments section below.

 Canada Pension Plan (CPP) – Review, Usage and Features On MSCA